thiswillbeyourgithub/py_ankiconnect/README.md

         },
 )

-# It supposedly even supports async:
+# It supposedly even supports async, but this is untested.
 import asyncio
 akc = PyAnkiconnect(async_mode=True)
 async def main():